holistic-ai/holisticai-sdk/docs/source/getting_started/datasets.rst

     :widths: 7, 7, 7, 7

-You can use this processed datasets using the function load_dataset from holisticai.datasets.
+You can use this processed datasets using the function load_dataset from holistic.datasets.
 For example, to load the processed version of the Adult dataset and use the protected attribute sex, represented by group_a and group_b, we can use the following code:

 .. code-block:: python

-   from holisticai.datasets import load_dataset
+   from holistic.datasets import load_dataset

     dataset = load_dataset(dataset_name="adult", processed=True, protected_attribute="sex")